ionitasor/threejs-games-course/README.md

 # threejs-games-course
-Playing around with NikLerver's course files
+Playing around with NikLerver's course files.
 Nothing significant there, see the original if you are interested...